AndrasMarcellToth/HPQC/week_3/README.md

 ### Parallel

 The first implementation of the mpi (magnitude_mpi_v1.c) calculated the vector once in the root process, then distributed 'chunks' of the vector to each client process.
 This implementation ran slower than the serial, taking ~0.752 seconds to complete.

+*NOTE: I realised after finishing this bit that at this stage we are not supposed to distribute chunks, but generate the vector in each process.
+I did this in the next iteration.
+However, since it was already written, I thought I'd leave it in.

 ```
 time mpirun -np 8 ~/bin/magnitude_mpi_v1 10000
 Magnitude Squared: 32992300